-- 1. Gather supplies.

-- 2. Remove jewelry and roll up any sleeves.

-- 3. Wash your hands well with soap and water for 30 seconds.
+- 1. Gather your supplies. - 2.
+Remove your jewelry and roll up any sleeves. - 3.
+Wash your hands well with soap and water for 30 seconds.
 Wash between each finger and under your nails.
 Rinse and dry your hands well.
-Or you may use alcohol-based gel or foam if you do not see dirt on your hands.

-- 4. Put on clean gloves.
+Or, you may use alcohol-based gel or foam if your hands do not have visible dirt on them. - 4.
+Put on clean gloves.